NFL Odds and Sports Betting

 Shopping – Using several books to look for the best lines.

 Live Betting – When action is offered after a game starts, while it’s in progress.

 Proposition (Prop) – These are individual bets within a game, usually centering around a team, player or the game itself.
 For example, which team will score first?
 Will the home team score in the first 5.5 minutes of the game?
 Player props often offer a total on whether a certain player will go over or under a particular statistical category.
 Examples include: Will a certain player throw over/under X number of touchdowns?
 Will a certain player will catch over/under X number of passes?
 Will a certain player rush over/under X number of yards?

 How DFS Players Use NFL Betting Odds

-Lineup builders love to stack teams playing in games with high point totals.
-Of course, there’s more strategy to it than that, especially in larger prize pool tournaments, but the point totals will generally inform players as to which teams they’ll want more or less exposure to absent any other research.
+Lineup builders love to stack teams playing in games with high projected point totals.
+Of course, there’s more strategy to it than that, especially in larger prize pool tournaments, but the point totals will generally inform players as to which teams they’ll want more or less exposure to, absent any other research.

-Savvy DFS players can also use player props (like catch totals for receivers) to assist in evaluations as well.
+Savvy DFS players can also use NFL player props (like catch totals for receivers) to assist in evaluations as well.
 Or, vice versa, sharp DFS players can use their DFS projections to take advantage of soft player props at online sportsbooks.